 On June 14, 2021, NATO will host its annual summit in Brussels, Belgium.
 On this occasion, the Democratic Socialists of America International Committee affirms its solidarity with the demands of anti-militarist campaigners, European left-wing parties and movements who take a clear position against NATO, and those suffering from the results of disastrous Western-led military interventions around the world.
-The DSA IC positions itself firmly against this war-mongering Cold War holdover: The United States should immediately withdraw from NATO for the following reasons.
+We reaffirm DSA’s Political Platform opposing NATO and DSA IC positions itself firmly against this war-mongering Cold War holdover: The United States should immediately withdraw from NATO for the following reasons.

 1. NATO will lead Americans into foreign wars on Europe’s behalf